AMSP-04/NETN-MRM/NETN-MRM.md

 Instruction to perform a full disaggregation of a AggregatedUnit.
 All subunits and platforms will be registered in the federation.
 ### Divide

-Instruction to divide the simulated AggregateEntity into multiple simulated object.
+Instruction to divide the simulated AggregateUnit into multiple simulated object.
 The resouces are divided among the simulated entities.
 After successful division two simulated entities represent the entire Unit.
-1) The original AggregateEntity and 2) the divided unit or platform.
+1) The original AggregateUnit and 2) the divided unit or platform.
 Both these entities are simulated until merged.

 |Parameter|Datatype|Semantics|
 |---|---|---|